samofwise/pps-register/README.md

 ### Memory footprint

-- I utlised Streams and StreamReaders to avoid loading entire files into memory
+- I utilized Streams and StreamReaders to avoid loading entire files into memory
 - I implemented batch processing in the SQS worker to improve throughput
 - I implemented early validation to prevent unnecessary processing of invalid files, reducing memory usage and improving performance